BrianHCombes/ZZ-AngularJS-Misc-Side-Test/Promise-routine/ReadMe.txt

   the variable/object on the current line of code has been assigned.

   So I will use Async/Await to manage my nested LR expressions.
+  See file < nested-LR_01.html > for the nested LR action.